What is an Interface?

 }

 This works.
-The problem now is that the connectViaUSBPort
+The issue is that the acceptUSBDevice

 is tied to only being used with a USBCharger

 .
-We cannot plug in any other component because when the transferCurrent
+No other component can be used with the USB port because when the transferCurrent

-, it will either not work or it will throw an error because those other components do not have the transferCurrent
+, it will either not work or it will throw an error.
+Other components like the OTG memory drive do not have the transferCurrent

 method implementation.

-implementation, and we have made the code less flexible to accommodate other use cases of the connectViaUSBPort
+implementation, and that has made the code less flexible to accommodate other use cases of the acceptUSBDevice

 Conclusion

-You can find another code illustration in this Salary Manager playground example with notes attached to it for your interest.
+You can find another code illustration for how to program to an interface in this Salary Manager playground example with notes attached to it.

 Cheers!